img02/a-ffxiv-hunt-tracker/README.md

 You can also mouse over anywhere on the map to get the equivalent in-game **(XX.X, YY.Y)** coordinates.

-### Current (hardcoded) shortcuts:
+### Default shortcuts:
 - **CTRL + Q** - OPEN SETTINGS WINDOW
 - **CTRL + A**  - TOGGLE ALWAYS ON TOP
 - **CTRL + S**  - TOGGLE OPACITY
 - **CTRL + F**  - TOGGLE SS MAP
 - **TAB**       - TOGGLE SIDE PANEL
 - Double click the top or ALT + F4 to exit
 - Click and drag from anywhere to move the window around.

+These can be changed from the settings window.

 # How do I change things?